ITU-BDSA23-GROUP11/Chirp/docs/report.md

 ### Publishing
 When a new release is created, the `Publish app` workflow runs.
 Running as a matrix with common runtime identifiers (RID), it sets up .NET, publishes the application, and appends the published application as a `.zip` asset for the release.
-In our case, it creates 3 `.zip` files (one for each RID), specific for the commit at which the workflow was run at.
+In our case, it creates three `.zip` files (one for each RID), specific for the commit at which the workflow was run at.

 ## Team work
 ### Project board